ollama launch openclaw

 Official references

-If you want the current sources for the command and integration:
+If you want the canonical sources for the command and integration:

-- Ollama OpenClaw tutorial: the launch flow and recommended usage (Ollama)
+- Ollama OpenClaw tutorial: the "launch" flow and recommended usage

 Want OpenClaw outcomes without the tinkering?